 Businesses, large and small, benefit from third-party debt collection because debt recoveries help them keep costs down and reduce their risk of financial insolvency and bankruptcy that may be triggered by unrecovered bad debt.
-According to a 2013 study conducted by Ernst & Young, agencies recovered $55.2 billion in total debt in 2013.
+According to a 2020 study conducted by Kaulkin Ginsberg, agencies recovered $90.1 billion in total debt in 2019.

-- U.S. debt collection agencies were estimated to directly contribute $724 million of federal tax, $400 million of state tax, and $287 million of local tax for a combined tax impact of more than $1.4 billion.
+- Debt collection agencies were estimated to directly contribute $1.1 billion of federal tax and $106 million of state tax.
 Taxes attributable to the operations of debt collection agencies, employees, suppliers, and businesses that sell to employees total over $2.6 billion - approximately 10% of the estimated total economic impact of the debt collection industry.
-Of the $2.6 billion total estimated total tax impact, 51% is estimated to be federal tax (corporate and individual income taxes) and 49% is estimated to be state and local taxes.
+Of the $2.6 billion total estimated total tax impact, 51% is estimated to be federal tax (corporate and individual income taxes), and 49% is estimated to be state and local taxes.